-Get Inspired: How to get into Cricket
+Get Inspired: How to get into cricket

 A popular form of easy cricket for children is 'Kwik Cricket', which focuses on developing skills while having fun.
 For more information visit the ECB's website.
 If you live elsewhere in the UK, contact your local club or sports centre for more information.

-Chance 2 Shine is a sports charity that aims to give schoolchildren across the country the chance to play cricket, with some 3 million children from 11,000 UK schools taking part since 2005.
+Chance 2 Shine is a sports charity that aims to give schoolchildren across the country the chance to play cricket and also brings cricket to thousands of young people in inner-city areas with Street Cricket.
 For more information on their initiatives and events in your area, have a look on their website.

 The Lord's Taverners provide cricket programmes across the UK.
 They enable young people from disadvantaged backgrounds and those with disabilities to enjoy sport.
 Their cricket programmes include Table Cricket, Disability Cricket Championships, and Wicketz (providing cricket sessions in areas of high deprivation).